 Sometimes scholars refer to the Greek language in order to substantiate certain points of view.
-Let us once again use the opening statements of the sixth chapter of Hebrews as an example of warped interpretation.
-The Book of Hebrews contains strong warnings to experienced Christians concerning the need to persevere in Christ after being saved and filled with the Spirit of God, and after having lived for a while as a believer.
-It is terribly unfortunate that God's warnings in Hebrews have been warped and discounted.
+Let us once again use the opening statements Hebrews chapter 6 as an example of warped interpretation.
+Hebrews contains strong warnings to experienced Christians concerning the need to persevere in Christ after being saved and filled with the Spirit of God, and after having lived for a while as a believer.
+It is terribly unfortunate that God’s warnings in Hebrews have been warped and discounted.

-The first few verses of the sixth chapter of the Book of Hebrews present difficulties of interpretation for those who support the "faith without works" theory, who tend to overemphasize the role of justification at the expense of sanctification.
+The first few verses of Hebrews chapter 6 present difficulties of interpretation for those who support the “faith without works” theory, who tend to overemphasize the role of justification at the expense of sanctification.

 For it is impossible for those who were once enlightened, and have tasted of the heavenly gift, and were made partakers of the Holy Ghost, And have tasted the good word of God, and the powers of the world to come, If they shall fall away, to renew them again unto repentance; seeing they crucify to themselves the Son of God afresh, and put him to an open shame.
 (Hebrews 6:3-6)

 A teacher may be tempted to appeal to the Greek language to prove that the passage could not mean that it is possible to be lost after one has been saved (saved according to the current “four steps of salvation”).